Transparència algorithmic: Automation of the energy poverty report (or IRER)

 B. Data protection and privacy

-• Identified risks: Misuse of personal data by third parties, threat to privacy
+- Identified risks: possible misuse of personal data by third parties, unauthorized access, or impact on the privacy of people in vulnerable situations.

-• The Data Controller (pilot council) guarantees the ARCO rights (Access, Rectification, Cancellation and Opposition) of the data being processed.
+- The Data Controller (each pilot municipality) guarantees the exercise of ARCO rights (Access, Rectification, Cancellation and Opposition)) of the affected people.

 C. Safety and robustness

-• Identified risks: Unavailability of the service, unauthorized access, data leakage, errors and inconsistencies in the result
+- Identified risks: unavailability of the service, unauthorized access, data leakage, errors in the generation of reports or inconsistencies in the result.

 E. Retention of accounts and auditability